There is absolutely nothing more valuable than time. Money comes and goes, but time lost will never be regained.

 What about RFPs?

 We do not respond to RFPs.
-We believe the RFP process is flawed.
+The RFP process is flawed.
 The following excerpt from the book Let’s Get Real or Let’s Not Play sums it up well.

 The word “dialogue” finds its origins in Greece.